confidential-computing/governance/project-progression-policy.md

 **Expectations**

-Graduation stage projects are “TAC Projects” under the Funding Charter of the Consortium, and as such have a voting representative on the TAC.
-They eligible to receive ongoing support from the Consortium as determined by the Governing Board, and are expected to cross promote the Consortium along with their activities.
+Graduation stage projects are "TAC Projects" under the Funding Charter of the Consortium, and as such have a voting representative on the TAC.
+They are eligible to receive ongoing support from the Consortium as determined by the Governing Board, and are expected to cross promote the Consortium along with their activities.

 **Acceptance Criteria**